xebialabs-community/xlr-addon-for-jira/README.md

 ## _Start release from template_ Post Function ##

 The post function can be used in a work flow transition.
+You may wish to take note of the ordering of the postfunction.
+For example you may not wish to start a release if another aspect of the transition fails(e.g. saving the Jira ticket).

 The function uses predefined custom fields on an issue for input and output.
 At bare minimum, 2 custom fields are required,

 * A field to indicate the release template to start in XL Release
 * A field to capture the XL Release id after a successful start